Keis G901 review | Battery-powered heated gloves tested

 Fit and Feel

-I am normally between a small and medium-sized glove, and the medium Keis is a really good fit; cosy, snug, but no too tight (which can lead to hot-spots around the knuckles in a heated glove).
+I am normally between a small and medium-sized glove, and the medium Keis is a really good fit; cosy, snug, but not too tight (which can lead to hot-spots around the knuckles in a heated glove).

 Temperature

-The heat panels on the Keis G901s run along the back of the gloves and into the fingers, and like most (but not all!) heated gloves, there is no heating on the palms.
+The heat panels on the Keis G901s run along the back of the gloves and into the fingers, and like most (but not all) heated gloves, there is no heating on the palms.
 I tend to use heated kit at a level where my hands don’t feel cold, as opposed to one where they feel actively warm.
 That’s an important distinction and probably not typical, but it’s how I like it.

-It hasn’t been cold enough yet to need the warmest setting (although I have used it to gather data on how long the batteries last).
+It hasn’t been cold enough to need the warmest setting (although I have used it to gather data on how long the batteries last).

 The big selling point of the G901 is that they offer more heat than other Keis gloves for the same power draw and wattage.
 In tests wearing a G601 on one hand and a G901 on the other I found it hard to tell the difference, but this was in temperatures of 6°C to 9°C, which is appropriate for heated gloves, but a long way from where they really come into their own.